Coffee production in Sri Lanka: History

 At the initiative of the British colonial administration, Sri Lanka experimented with coffee as a plantation crop in the 1830s.
 Sri Lankan coffee cultivation and export prospered when the West Indies ended slavery, which affected its extensive coffee production.
-Further expansion occurred when the British government in Sri Lanka sold government lands they had obtained from the kings of Kandyan.
+Further expansion occurred when the British government in Sri Lanka sold government lands they had obtained through the Crown Lands Ordinance.
 Tamil labour from South India was recruited by the 1830s.
 During the period 1830–1850, coffee production assisted in the country's development and a capitalist society emerged.
-The Bank of Ceylon supported the proliferation of coffee estates, which resulted in infrastructure development within the Kandyan region.
+The Bank of Ceylon supported the proliferation of coffee estates, which resulted in infrastructure development within the Kandyan Provinces.
 During the period of worldwide economic depression in 1846, production declined, conflicts arose, and taxes were levied to compensate the losses to the economy, due to the falling price of coffee.
 Labour conscription was introduced in 1848, causing a rebellion, which was later quelled.
-However, the plantation era transformed Sri Lanka; nearly one third of the plantation area was owned by the local people.
+However, the plantation era transformed Sri Lanka; nearly one-third of the plantation area was owned by the local people.
 With high demand and prices for coffee in the European market, coffee planting increased.
 Investors flocked to Ceylon from overseas and around 100000 ha of rain forest was cleared to make way for coffee plantations.
 The term "Coffee rush" was coined to describe this developing situation in 1840.
 By 1860, Sri Lanka, Brazil and Indonesia, were the three largest coffee-producing countries in the world.

 In 1869, the coffee industry was still thriving in Ceylon, but shortly afterwards, coffee plantations were devastated by the fungal disease Hemileia vastatrix, also known as coffee leaf rust (CLR), affecting not only Sri Lanka but other areas in Asia over the next 20 years.
 The planters nicknamed the disease "Devastating Emily".
 Production dipped rapidly and by 1900, coffee was only being cultivated on 11392 acre and was replaced by tea.

 Production

 According to records of the Food and Agriculture Organization for 2019, coffee production was at 7,688 tons from an area of 6445 ha, at a yield rate of 6,373 hectogram per hectare.
 During the period 1961 to 2013, the highest production was 25,575 tons in 1967, and the lowest was 4,109 tons in 1988.
 In 2019, the country was the thirty-fifth largest producer in the world.
-Resent years Sri Lanka coffee production increase 84% nearly $355,000 by 2019.
+In recent years, Sri Lankan coffee production increased 84%, to nearly $355,000 by 2019.
 Past 10 years growth arabica coffee, which grows particularly well in the wetland and hill country.
-Most coffee production near 80% originated from small holding sector.
+Most coffee production, nearly 80%, originated from the small holdings sector.

 Revival

 Coffee production in Sri Lanka is seeing signs of revival.
-Use of high quality local beans for serving coffee has increased since 2014, with more cafes and restaurants in Colombo and other cities sourcing coffee beans from local farmers rather than importing.
+Use of high-quality local beans for serving coffee has increased since 2014, with more cafes and restaurants in Colombo and other cities sourcing coffee beans from local farmers rather than importing.